VoronDesign/Voron-Hardware/Stealthburner_Toolhead_PCB/Production Files/StealthburnerPCB/2 Piece/LEDBoard/README.md

-# Stealthburner Toolhead LED Board #
+# Stealthburner Toolhead Ring of LEDs Board #
-THIS IS MORE OF A JOKE THAN ANYTHING MEANT TO BE SERIOUS AND HASNT BEEN TESTED
+There is a drilling guide to drill your 5015 fan for the LEDs to shine though in the STL folder [here][drillGuide]

-ORDER AT YOUR OWN RISK XD
+[drillGuide]: /Stealthburner_Toolhead_PCB/STLs/SB-LED-PCB_Drill_Template_v0.02.stl